 PhD position: Trait-based demography and fitness of perennial plants

 The Laughlin Lab at the University of Wyoming is recruiting a PhD student to study the relationship between functional traits and demographic fitness of perennial plants.
-The field work for this NSF funded project will occur in Flagstaff, Arizona.
-Start date is no later than Fall 2020.
+The field work for this NSF-funded project will occur in Flagstaff, Arizona.
+Ideal start date is Summer 2020.
+The PhD student will be part of the excellent Graduate Program in Ecology (see http://www.uwyo.edu/pie/) at the University of Wyoming in Laramie.
+Laramie is a friendly and historic western town on the northern Front Range of the Rocky Mountains with excellent access to trails and year-round outdoor activities.

-Preference will be given to applicants with the following qualifications:
+Preference will be given to applicants with experience and interest in population demography and functional traits.

 To apply: Email letter of interest, academic transcripts (unofficial ok), and contact info for three references to daniel.laughlin(at)uwyo.edu.